luhensis/Shell-Shockers-Aimbot/README.md

 # Shell Shockers Aimbot
 Locks aim to the nearest player in shellshock.io.
 Comes with an ESP too.
 Press B, V, N, L to toggle aimbot, esp, esp lines, aimbot on right mouse hold.

+## You need to request access to the Development Server at https://cors-anywhere.herokuapp.com/

 What's Aimbot:
 Locks the aim to the nearest player.
 Doesn't check if the player is behind the wall so it can make movements hard.
 Also doesn't auto-shoot.
 You have to sight and shoot yourself.